 They’ll then be able to use their knowledge to suggest the best types of kitchen layout for your space, as well as for your needs.
 Play around with different ideas and see how different configurations could work in your home (ask for CAD drawings to see it drawn up).

-Kitchen island layouts
+Kitchen layouts for islands

-Best for: Larger kitchens, so there is space to move around the island, particularly if it is used for socialising and entertaining.
+Best for: Larger kitchens, so there is space to move around the island.
+Particularly if it is used for socialising and entertaining.

 Galley kitchen layouts

 A double galley layout is a simple choice when you’re talking types of kitchen layout, but there;s no denying it can be very a practical one – perfect for making good use of a kitchen that is long rather than wide.
 A double galley is sometimes called a ‘galley’ kitchen and is common in Victorian homes where the kitchen leads to the bathroom or door to the outdoors.

 The layout: Two parallel runs of furniture, built on opposite walls.

 Best for: Compact and long and thin spaces.

 Pros: Efficient use of a narrow area, especially if the sink, cooker, and fridge are in the classic working triangle layout.
 It typically offers more storage and prep surface than a single galley, because you can build cabinetry and worktops on two walls rather than one.
 It also offers the opportunity to differentiate functions on two sides of the room, such as cooking on one side and the wet zone on the other.